Cerenaut/agi/README.md

 # Artificial General Intelligence Experimental Framework

-This repository contains code that might help us develop an artificial general intelligence - one day!
+This repository contains code for the development of artificial general intelligence.

 ## Introduction
 For an introduction to the content and purpose of this repository, see the [Wiki](https://github.com/ProjectAGI/agi/wiki).
 Motivation, results, ideas and other natural language stuff is on our [website](https://agi.io) and in particular our [blog](https://blog.agi.io).